Aquarium

 Check Your Water

-Before we get to the cleaning part, you should check your water also.
-You can do this weekly to once a month depending on your budget.
-You can either take some of your aquarium into your local pet shop or buy some test strips.
+Before we get to the cleaning part, you should also check your water.
+You can do this weekly or up to once a month depending on your budget.
+You can either take some of your aquarium water into your local pet shop or buy some test strips.
+You can find test strips online or at your local pet store.

-We check our water once per week just to make sure our cleanings are working, besides test strips are cheap and they check for ammonia, nitrites, and nitrates.
+We check our water once per week just to make sure our cleanings are working.
+Test strips are cheap and they check for ammonia, nitrites, and nitrates.
 Ammonia and nitrites should be at 0 ppm (parts per million).

 Weekly Cleanings

 If you have one of those tiny betta tanks that a lot of people seem to think are cute, then you should probably change your water every few days or twice per week.
-It may seem strange but actually a smaller betta tank needs cleaned more often because there is much less space for the betta fish’s waste to go.
+It may seem strange but actually, a smaller betta tank needs to be cleaned more often because there is much less space for the betta fish’s waste to go.

-How often should I clean my 1, 1.5, 2, 2.5, 3- or 5-gallon betta tank?
-If you have a betta tank that is really small, it probably doesn’t have a filter, or any other equipment so here is what you do:
+If you have a really small betta tank, it probably doesn’t have a filter, or any other equipment so here is what you should do:

 Every week, you can use a small plastic container of some sort as long as it is dedicated to aquarium use only.
-Put some of the aquarium water in this container, scoop out your betta and put them in the container.
+Put some of the aquarium water in this container, scoop out your betta, and put them in the container.
 Now you are free to do whatever you want to your aquarium!
-Take the temperature.

 Always use equipment that is dedicated to aquarium use only.
 Never use soap or cleaners, so your tank doesn’t get contaminated.

-Since it is a tiny tank, you can quickly dump the water, scrub (no soap!) any gravel, plants, or decorations that you have and then place them back in the aquarium the way they were.
-Fill your aquarium back up with tap water – try to gauge the temperature with your fingers and adjust the faucet.
+Since it is a tiny tank, you can quickly dump the water, scrub (do not use soap) any gravel, plants, or decorations that you have, and then place them back in the aquarium.
+Fill your aquarium back up with tap water – try to gauge the temperature with your fingers and adjust the water temp accordingly.

-You want to fill your aquarium back up, condition the water and get it to the same temperature as it was before you put your betta fish back in.
+After you have added the water you will want to condition the water and get it to the same temperature as it was before you put your betta fish back in.
 If you try to gauge the water temperature with your fingers you should be able to get it close.
+However, if you want to be more accurate use a thermometer to make sure the new water is the same temp as the water in your aquarium.

 You will need a bucket, some disposable rubber gloves, and a gravel vacuum.

-You should replace at least 10 % or one tenth of your bettas water weekly.
+You should replace at least 10 % or one-tenth of your betta’s water weekly.
 It doesn’t hurt to change more so I would just change a third of your water.
-The more times you do it the faster you will get anyways.
+The more times you do it the faster you will get.

-You don’t want to go more than 30 percent for the weekly changes because you dont want to lose too much of your beneficial bacyeria.
+You don’t want to go more than 30 percent for the weekly changes because you don’t want to lose too much of your beneficial bacteria.

-You can leave your betta fish in the tank while you are doing this, they will get used to it.
+You can leave your betta fish in the tank while you are doing this as they will get used to it.

 Wash your hands and put on some disposable rubber gloves.